 Topics.
-This historical marker is listed in these topic lists: Agriculture • Parks & Recreational Areas.
-A significant historical year for this entry is 1930.
+This historical marker is listed in these topic lists: Patriots & Patriotism • War, World II.
+A significant historical year for this entry is 1921.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Clement Pierre Elissondo (a few steps from this marker); The Glass House 1932 - 1998 (within shouting distance of this marker); The Glass House (within shouting distance of this marker); The Boone House (about 300 feet away, measured in a direct line); First People of the East Bay (about 400 feet away); Bounty of the Land (about 500 feet away); Sunrise to Sunset (about 500 feet away); Forest Home Farms Historic Park (about 600 feet away).
+Harnessing the Wind (a few steps from this marker); The Glass House (within shouting distance of this marker); The Glass House 1932 - 1998 (within shouting distance of this marker); The Boone House (about 300 feet away, measured in a direct line); First People of the East Bay (about 400 feet away); Bounty of the Land (about 400 feet away); Sunrise to Sunset (about 500 feet away); Forest Home Farms Historic Park (about 600 feet away).
 Touch for a list and map of all markers in San Ramon.

 Credits.
 This page was last revised on July 13, 2022.
 It was originally submitted on July 11, 2022, by Joseph Alvarado of Livermore, California.
 This page has been viewed 62 times since then and 30 times this year.
 Photos: 1, 2. submitted on July 12, 2022, by Joseph Alvarado of Livermore, California. • Syd Whittle was the editor who published this page.